 Thousands of hotels, restaurants, cafes, bars, shops and public spaces nationwide.
 Generally targeted at Softbank subscribers, but 24-hour plans are also available to non-subscribers.

 Thousands of hotels, restaurants, cafes, bars, shops and public spaces nationwide.
-Various plans are available from six-hour to one-week packages.
+Various plans are available from six-hour to monthly packages.

 Fon offers thousands of hot spots operated by its members across Japan.
 Fon members can use the hot spots for free, while non-members can purchase plans online.

 A special partnership between Skype and several of Japan's major Wi-Fi providers (including BB Mobile Point, Wi2 and Fon listed above) allows you to use the Skype WiFi application to bypass the Japanese login and pay for internet access in your own currency via your Skype account.
 Usage is charged by the minute and relatively expensive for heavy users.

 Personal Hotspots (800 to 1500 yen per day)